oddcamp/ember-cli-markdown-as-json/README.md

 I should credit [@mansona](https://github.com/mansona) (Chris Manson) and [@serenaf](https://github.com/serenaf) for their help with the [broccoli-static-site-json](https://github.com/stonecircle/broccoli-static-site-json) which basically does all the dirty job of parsing, converting markdowns to JSON and fnally adding them to the Broccoli's output tree.

-## Contributing
-Bug reports and pull requests are welcome on GitHub at https://github.com/kollegorna/ember-cli-markdown-as-json.